Who’s Who in MANNA?

 Rev. Carla Vicencio Prior

 Carla is Portuguese but has lived in the UK for 30 years.
 She lives in Derby with her family and was ordained in 2015.
-She is currently the Team Vicar in the Wirksworth Team Ministry in the Derbyshire Dales.
-Carla has a background in business and marketing and has just completed a Master in Theology, with her dissertation looking particularly at the theological foundations for interfaith work.
+She is currently Canon for Community Learning at Derby Cathedral.
+Carla has a background in business and marketing and has a Masters in Theology, with her dissertation looking particularly at the theological foundations for interfaith work.
 She has travelled extensively in Europe, South America and Eastern Africa and has lived in 6 different countries over the years.
 She met her husband in Tanzania.
 As a Christian she has a passion for social justice.
 She also loves reading, learning new languages and food.

 Rev Canon Dr. Helen Van Koevering